rclone/rclone/docs/content/docs.md

 Note that if you want to create a remote using environment variables you must create the `..._TYPE` variable as above.

+Note that you can only set the options of the immediate backend, so RCLONE_CONFIG_MYS3CRYPT_ACCESS_KEY_ID has no effect, if myS3Crypt is a crypt remote based on an S3 remote.
+However RCLONE_S3_ACCESS_KEY_ID will set the access key of all remotes using S3, including myS3Crypt.

 Note also that now rclone has [connection strings](#connection-strings), it is probably easier to use those instead which makes the above example